MicrosoftDocs/memdocs/memdocs/autopilot/user-driven.md

 Windows Autopilot user-driven mode supports Azure Active Directory and Hybrid Azure Active Directory joined devices.
 For more information about these two join options, see [What is a device identity](https://docs.microsoft.com/azure/active-directory/devices/overview).

-From a process flow perspective, the tasks performed during the user-driven process are as follows:
+The process flow completed during the user-driven process are as follows:

-- After connecting to a network, the device downloads a Windows Autopilot profile.
+1. After connecting to a network, the device downloads a Windows Autopilot profile.
 The profile defines the settings used for the device.
 For example, define the prompts suppressed during OOBE.
-- Windows 10 checks for critical OOBE updates.
+2. Windows 10 checks for critical OOBE updates.
 If updates are available, they're automatically installed (rebooting if necessary).
-- The user is prompted for Azure Active Directory credentials.
+3. The user is prompted for Azure Active Directory credentials.
 This customized user experience shows the Azure AD tenant name, logo, and sign-in text.
-- The device joins Azure Active Directory or Active Directory, depending on the Windows Autopilot profile settings.
+4. The device joins Azure Active Directory or Active Directory, depending on the Windows Autopilot profile settings.
-- The device enrolls in Intune (or other configured MDM services).
+5. The device enrolls in Intune (or other configured MDM services).
 Depending on your organizational needs, this enrollment occurs:
   - during the Azure Active Directory join process using MDM auto-enrollment
   - or before the Active Directory join process.
-- If configured, the [enrollment status page](enrollment-status.md) (ESP) will be displayed.
+6. If configured, the [enrollment status page](enrollment-status.md) (ESP) will be displayed.
-- After the device configuration tasks complete, the user is signed into Windows 10 using the credentials they previously provided.
+7. After the device configuration tasks complete, the user is signed into Windows 10 using the credentials they previously provided.
 (If the device reboots during the device ESP process, the user must reenter their credentials as these details aren't persisted across reboots.)
-- After sign in, the enrollment status page displays for user-targeted configuration tasks.
+8. After sign-in, the enrollment status page displays for user-targeted configuration tasks.

 If any issues are found during this process, see the [Windows Autopilot Troubleshooting](troubleshooting.md) documentation.